-S. No. Name of the holding / subsidiary/ associate companies/ joint ventures (A) associate holding/ Subsidiary/ held by lis joint Associate/ Joint entity Does the entity indicated at column A, participate in the Business Responsibility initiatives of the listed entity?
+S. No. Name of the holding Indicate whether / subsidiary/ associate holding/ Subsidiary/ / companies/ joint Associate/ Joint / ventures (A) Venture Finolex Plasson Industries Associate % of shares held by listed entity Does the entity indicated at column A, participate in the Business Responsibility initiatives of the listed entity?
 (Yes/No) 1 Finolex Plasson Industries Private Limited Associate 46.35% No 2 Pawas Port Limited Associate 49.99% No